innocode-digital/wp-prerender-aws-lambda/README.md

     ````
     composer require innocode-digital/wp-prerender-aws-lambda
     ````

+  By default, it will be installed as [Must Use Plugin](https://codex.wordpress.org/Must_Use_Plugins).
+  It's possible to control with `extra.installer-paths` in `composer.json`.

-- Alternate way is to clone this repo to `wp-content/plugins/` or `wp-content/mu-plugins/`:
+- Alternate way is to clone this repo to `wp-content/mu-plugins/` or `wp-content/plugins/`:

     ````
     cd wp-content/plugins/